Chiyoshōma Fujio: Career

 He was reprimanded during the November 2017 tournament for causing three matta or false starts in his Day 9 match against Hokutofuji by not putting both fists to the ground, and for thrusting at Hokutofuji after the first matta was called.

 His string of 498 consecutive matches from sumo entry was broken on the final day of the July 2018 tournament when he pulled out due to an injury.
 He lost top division status after the May 2019 tournament, but returned to makuuchi in November 2020 after eight tournaments in jūryō.

 On the day before the scheduled start of the January 2021 tournament, it was announced that Chiyoshōma had tested positive for COVID-19.
 He, and all of the other members of Kokonoe stable, subsequently withdrew from that tournament.

+Chiyoshōma was demoted to jūryō for the November 2023 tournament.
+In December 2023 he underwent surgery for his lower back.
+He returned to the top division for the July 2024 tournament, but he withdrew before the opening day matches were determined.
+It was later reported that he had surgery to repair a herniated disc at the end of June.
+It marked his first absence from the ring in his 15-year professional sumo career, excluding cancelled tournaments and COVID-related withdrawals.
+He told reporters after winning his return match on Day 6 that he got carried away with strength training after his surgery in December, which caused his back pain to return.

+During the first half of the 2025 January tournament, Chiyoshōma established himself as one of the competition's leading wrestlers.
+On Day 10, he maintained himself among the trio of wrestlers still in positions to challenge Kinbōzan (sole leading wrestler) for the title (with Ōhō and Takerufuji).
+Chiyoshōma nevertheless accumulated defeats, notably at the hands of ōzeki Hōshōryū and Ōnosato, taking him out of the title race.

+On Day 5 of the 2025 March tournament, Chiyoshōma won his first career kinboshi by defeating yokozuna Hōshōryū, employing an initial sidestep (henka) to give himself an early advantage in the bout.

 Fighting style

 Chiyoshōma's preferred grip on his opponent's mawashi or belt is hidari-yotsu, a right hand outside, left hand inside position.
 He uses both pushing and grappling techniques.
 His most common winning kimarite are hatakikomi (slap down), yorikiri (force out) and uwatenage (overarm throw).